 The Family suggests that memorials be made to the Dave Isakson Memorial Scholarship Fund c/o Emmanuel Lutheran Church 1036 W. A St. Moscow, ID 83843, To ensure as many of our community’s children as possible have the opportunity to attend a Lutherhaven Camp or to the Moscow Bear Boosters to continue their support of Moscow High School Athletics.

-To send flowers to the family or plant a tree in memory of Pete E. Isakson, please visit our floral store.
+To send flowers to Pete's family, please visit our floral store.